Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 In our `main.jl` above, Mousetrap created a window and presented it on the physical screen.
 This process of drawing graphics to the screen is also called *rendering*.

 Each screen updates at a set frequency, for example 60hz, which means a new image is drawn to the screen every 1/60th of a second.
 Each of these drawing steps is called a *frame*.
-This is why we often refer to the speed at which a graphical app updates as *frames-per-second* (fps), the number of times a new frame is drawn to the screen - per second.
+This is why we often refer to the speed at which a graphical apps updates as *frames-per-second* (fps), the number of times a new frame is drawn to the screen - per second.

 In Mousetrap, fps is tied to the monitor's refresh rate.
 If the user's monitor updates at 120Hz, Mousetrap will attempt to draw a new image 120 times per second.
 Depending on the user's machine, this could be too costly performance-wise, which is why Mousetrap features a "lazy" rendering process.
-An area on screen will only be updated if it needs to be.
+An area on the screen will only be updated if it needs to be.
 For example, in the `main.jl` above, the label `"Hello World!"` will only be drawn once.
 Because it is static (it stays the same and does not move) there is no need to redraw it every frame, unless the window is moved or the label is changed.

 This is in opposition to how many video games work.
 Usually, in video game engines, each frame will make it such that the entire screen is re-drawn every time.
 This difference is important to realize.

 #### Native Rendering

-Native rendering, in Mousetrap, is the process of updating the currently displayed frame using the graphics card, making it a hardware accelerated, GPU-side operation.
+Native rendering, in Mousetrap, is the process of updating the currently displayed frame using the graphics card, making it a hardware-accelerated, GPU-side operation.
 This is in opposition to CPU-side rendering, which is generally slower.
 Native rendering in Mousetrap is performed using [OpenGL](https://www.khronos.org/opengl/wiki/), with an entire chapter of this manual dedicated to this technique.

 ---

-## Object Oriented Design
+## Object-Oriented Design

 While Julia is technically object-oriented, it lacks many of the features of "proper" OOP languages such as C++ or Java.
 Examples of missing features include [member functions](https://en.cppreference.com/w/cpp/language/member_functions) and [inheritance from concrete types](https://learn.microsoft.com/en-us/cpp/cpp/inheritance-cpp?view=msvc-170).
 Additionally, in Mousetrap specifically, most objects will have **no public properties**.